kguite/be-astonished/README.md

 Features Coming Soon:
    * Contact and About Pages are currently empty placeholders.
-   * Will change Contact page to a list of inspirational content, such as brainpickings.org, https://emergencemagazine.org/, https://onbeing.org/, etc.
+   * Will change Contact page to a list of curated inspirational content, such as [brainpickings.org](https://www.brainpickings.org/), [Emergence Magaine](https://emergencemagazine.org/), [On Being Podcast](https://onbeing.org/), [UCLA's Guided Meditations](https://www.uclahealth.org/marc/mindful-meditations), etc.
    * Categories
    * Secret group code - keep your posts private to you only, or within your group.